gbv/Catmandu-Plack-unAPI/README.md

     identifier (HTTP request parameter `id`).
 If the method returns undef, the application returns HTTP 404.
 If the methods returns a scalar, it is used as error message for HTTP response 400 (Bad Request).

+- store

+    Instance of [Catmandu::Store](https://metacpan.org/pod/Catmandu::Store) or store name and options as array reference to query items from.

 - formats